 Referring Domains Advanced Filters

-Advanced filters in this report gives you the option to filter by IP address, Zone (top-level domain), and Country.
+Advanced filters in this report give you the option to filter by IP address, Zone (top-level domain), and Country.
 So if you just want to look at the domains linking to Lids.com from Canada with .org TLDs, simply apply two filters and you’ll receive a modified report.

 For example, a zone filter for “.au” could find websites using the .au TLD that are hosted in the United States, while a country filter for “Australia” could find websites in Australia hosted on .com or .org TLDs.

 The Referring IPs report will show you every IP address of the backlinks to a website.
 With this information, you will be able to tell how many backlinks are coming from one IP address, and how many are coming from various countries.
-Having a wide spread distribution of backlinks is healthy for SEO, and by using this report you can analyze which countries your site is getting the most links from and where it is most popular.
+Having a widespread distribution of backlinks is healthy for SEO, and by using this report you can analyze which countries your site is getting the most links from and where it is most popular.

 At the top of the report, you’ll see a table for the TLD Distribution and Country, just like the Referring Domains report.
 Below these charts will be the complete list of IP addresses that are sending backlinks.

-The IPs in the table are sorted by number of domains on each IP (a single IP can host numerous websites if they are all hosted on the same server) and can also be sorted by number of backlinks to the site, or first and last seen date of the IP.
+The IPs in the table are sorted by a number of domains on each IP (a single IP can host numerous websites if they are all hosted on the same server) and can also be sorted by number of backlinks to the site, or first and last seen date of the IP.

 Clicking on a number in the Domains column will take you to a filtered Referring Domains report and clicking on a number in the Backlinks column will take you to a filtered Backlinks report.
 These reports will provide you with the full listing of referring domains or backlinks that coming from the specified IP address.
 From there, you can export the list to save your research.